yasirbhutta/yasirbhutta.github.io/capcut/index.md

 ### Overlays

-In CapCut, overlays are essentially extra layers of visuals that you can add on top of your main video clip.
-These overlays can be anything from text and stickers to images, animations, or even other video clips.
+- In CapCut, overlays are essentially extra layers of visuals that you can add on top of your main video clip.
+- These overlays can be anything from text and stickers to images, animations, or even other video clips.

-**Text behind object:**
+**1. Text behind object:**

+- In CapCut, "text behind object" refers to a technique where you make text appear behind an object in your video.

 Achieving a "text behind object" effect in CapCut with overlays involves a two-step process:

-1. **Adding the Text:**
+**I. Adding the Text:**

   * Start by importing your video clip into CapCut.
   * Tap on the "Text" option and write your desired text.
   * Customize the text using the available options for font, size, color, and animation (if desired).
   * Position the text where you want it to appear behind the object in the video.

-2. **Creating the Overlay with Background Removal:**
+**II.
+Creating the Overlay with Background Removal:**

   There are two main approaches for this step:

     **a) Overlay with a Duplicate Video (Works best for static objects):**
     **b) Overlay with an Image (More flexible for various objects):**

-**Video in Text:***
+**2. Video in Text:***

+- In CapCut, "video in text" refers to a video editing technique where you display a video clip inside the letters of text.
+This can create a cool visual effect, especially if the video content complements the text.

+There isn't a built-in feature for this in CapCut, but you can achieve it with a two-step process:

+1. **Create Text with a Green Background:** First, you add text and customize it to fill the screen.
+Use a solid green color for the background.

+2. **Import Video & Apply Chroma Key:** Then, import your video clip and place it on a new track above the text.
+Use the Chroma Key effect to remove the green background, essentially making the text transparent and revealing the video underneath.
+You can further refine the effect by adjusting the Chroma Key intensity and adding a shadow to the text.

 **Sample videos for practice overlays:**